cqse/teamscale-jacoco-agent/agent/USAGE.md

 ## HTTP server mode

+By default the agent dumps the collected coverage as a line-based JaCoCo coverage report.
+In contrast when started as HTTP server (`http-server-port` is set) the agent listens for test events (which are sent via the REST API) and generates reports that contain method-based testwise coverage.

-When started as HTTP server the agent accepts GET queries of the form `http://127.0.0.1:8000/test/start/myTestId` and `http://127.0.0.1:8000/test/end/myTestId`.
+When started as HTTP server the agent accepts `POST` queries of the form `http://127.0.0.1:8000/test/start/myTestId` and `http://127.0.0.1:8000/test/end/myTestId`.
 The ID can be an arbitrary string, but must correspond to the `externalId` (see the documentation on Test Impact Analysis for more details).

 The `interval` commandline argument behaves slightly different in the HTTP server mode.
-It does not dump any coverage during tests, but only in between and when the program shuts down.
+It does not dump any coverage during a test, but only in between them and when the program shuts down.

 ## Additional steps for WebSphere